myspc-development/art-test/docs/qa/dashboard-builder-uat-checklist.md

 Collect feedback via your preferred tracking tool.
 Include screenshots and steps to reproduce any issues.
 When all checks pass, update this document’s status to **complete** and proceed with the release checklist.

 > 💬 *Found something outdated?
 [Submit Feedback](../feedback.md)*

+## 5. Sign Off
+Once all testers confirm the expected behaviour and no blocking issues remain, note the completion date below and notify the release manager.